semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 The following sections describe methods to customize your CI job.

-### Passing the CI job
+### Passing or failing the CI job

-By default, Semgrep CI exits with exit code 1 if the scan returns any findings.
-This causes the job to fail.
+By default, Semgrep CI exits with exit code 0 if the scan returns any findings.
+This causes the job to pass.

-Semgrep provides a **fail open** option.
+Semgrep provides a **fail closed** option.
 This enables you to suppress findings or internal Semgrep errors that block your pipeline.
 You can accomplish this in several different ways:

 <dl>
 	<dt><code>semgrep ci</code></dt>